Crews search for survivors in North Carolina's mountains days after Helene's deluge

 “It’s been rough,” said Kristie Nelson, who had no idea when her electricity would be restored.
 “I’m just dying for a hot shower.”

+Tennessee Gov. Bill Lee flew to the eastern part of that state to survey damage on Tuesday.
+During a stop while looking at what remained of a demolished high school, residents said the governor and his entourage were the first help they had seen since the storm hit.

+“Where has everyone been?
+We have been here alone,” one frustrated local said.

-With at least 31 killed in South Carolina, Helene was the deadliest tropical cyclone to hit the state since Hurricane Hugo made landfall north of Charleston in 1989, killing 35 people.
+With at least 36 killed in South Carolina, Helene passed the 35 people who were killed in the state after Hurricane Hugo made landfall north of Charleston in 1989.

 Tropical Storm Kirk is churning in the eastern Atlantic Ocean and is expected to become a hurricane late Tuesday.
 It could become a major hurricane Thursday, the U.S. National Hurricane Center said.
 The storm was about 1,010 miles (1,630 kilometers) west of the Cabo Verde Islands with maximum sustained winds of 70 mph (110 kph).
 There were no coastal watches or warnings in effect, and the storm system was not a threat to land.

 Collins reported from Asheville.
-Contributing to this report were Associated Press journalists Gary D. Robertson in Asheville; John Seewer in Toledo, Ohio; Ben Finley in Norfolk, Virginia; Beatrice Dupuy in New York City; Zeke Miller and Aamer Madhani in Washington; and Jeff Amy in Atlanta.
+Contributing to this report were Associated Press journalists Gary D. Robertson in Raleigh; Kimberlee Kruesi in Hampton, Tennessee, Rebecca Santana in New Orleans, Shawn Chen in New York; and John Seewer in Toledo, Ohio.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.